 Gabriela Kegalj, KPMG’s global IFRS presentation deputy leader

-The new guidance complements– the first step in the disclosure initiative – which clarified that companies need not apply a specific disclosure requirement in IFRS if the related information is not material.
+The new guidance complements Amendments to IAS 1 Presentation of Financial Statements – the first step in the disclosure initiative – which clarified that companies need not apply a specific disclosure requirement in IFRS if the related information is not material.

 It also arrives at a time when capital market regulators are focusing more closely on the quality of financial statement disclosures.